 If you are using a SimpleMessageListenerContainer you will also be able to inject a Spring ErrorHandler instance that can be used to react to an exception in the listener.
-The ErrorHandler cannot prevent the exception from eventually propagating, but it can be used to log or alert another component that there is a problem.
+The ErrorHandler can influence whether or not the errant message is requeued by throwing a AmqpRejectAndDontRequeueException.
+See ??? for more information about this exception.